Skip to main content

 picture of group of people protesting

-A new policy brief from the Center of Global Sustainability at the University of Maryland provides a critical step towards building space for equity and justice in climate policy.
+A new policy brief from the Center of Global Sustainability at the University of Maryland provides a critical step toward building space for equity and justice in climate policy.
 The policy brief offers a comprehensive framework that outlines key areas of justice to foster public trust and ensure a just transition.
 This brief provides state policymakers with recommendations and potential actions to realize justice in its decarbonization and climate action policies and programs.

 Environmental justice communities, advocates, researchers, and policymakers are increasingly driving states to adopt comprehensive programs and policies that elevate EJ alongside mitigation efforts.
 As states transition rapidly towards a clean economy, the integration of justice—drawing from energy justice and just transition literature—remains crucial for fostering trust and maintaining public support.